Things to Do in Seville Spain and why you’ll definitely want to add this Southern Spain city to your travel itinerary!

 And the roughly two hours spent there during the tour and looking at the museum we agreed were so worth it!
 It’s such a fascinating piece of a culture unlike ours, and we loved all the learning and history we found in one place.
 Plus the tour guides were top notch, and if you book a tour in English they are mostly historians who spent time living in London and do an excellent job switching back and forth between English and Spanish.
 Just something to think about if you’re planning a trip and unsure of your Spanish skills.

 We spent our day eating some of the best food we’ve ever had, which deserves its own post, walking around the city in the morning exploring, visiting the Bullfight Museum in the late afternoon, enjoying a late dinner, and heading to bed early for the very early morning we had the next day.
-I’ll share all the details in my next post, which I promise is already to go and won’t be another six months to complete!
+I’ll share all the details in my next post, which I promise is all ready to go and won’t be another six months to complete!